dhis2/dhis2-docs/src/developer/web-api/organisation-unit-profile.md

 POST /api/organisationUnitProfile
 ```

-The payload looks like this, where `attributes` refers to metadata attributes,  `groupSets` refer to organisation unit group sets and `dataItems` refers to data elements, indicators, data sets and program indicators.
+The payload looks like this, where `attributes` refers to metadata attributes,  `groupSets` refer to organisation unit group sets and `dataItems` refers to data elements, indicators, data sets and program indicators:

 ```json
 {